 We have to remember what we said and what we didn’t say.
 We didn’t talk at all about why we choose Drupal or Drupal 8 specifically, and that’s fine.
 As we pointed out before, it doesn’t matter.
 We probably could have chosen six, seven, probably a dozen CMSs that could have done this, built a website like what we did.
 We choose Drupal because we know Drupal the best.
 We wanted to play around with Drupal 8.
 It’s kind of where we’ve hung our hats these days.
 But, really, at the end of the day, it doesn’t matter.
 It doesn’t mean it’s a better site because it’s on Drupal then if it was WordPress, or god forbid, Joomla.
 The whole point is that the CMS shouldn’t be the focus, because it doesn’t matter.
 At the end of the day, they can all do a good job.
 We’re going to find the technology that works the best for your goal.

 Interested in learning more about the web development and design process?
 Check out my interview with Creative Director Chris Arlidge, the creative mind behind the design and logo for the North American DrupalCon in New Orleans.

 Embarking on a website project and not sure what you should be prioritizing?
 Save yourself time, money, and sanity! and discover exactly what's costing you the most, and what can wait.
-Let us help you conduct a Drupal & WordPress Code Review of your website.
+Send your website for a website audit.